Duties and Responsibilities:

-Please complete the online application/resume upload submission process in order to be considered for any open position within the university and its auxiliaries.
-The hiring department will contact the best qualified candidates and invite them to participate in the interview process.
+Please complete the online application/resume upload submission process to be considered for any open position within the university and its auxiliaries.
+The hiring department will contact the best-qualified candidates and invite them to participate in the interview process.

-Application Screening begins June 11th, 2022 and will continue until position is filled.
+Application Screening begins 7/24/23 and will continue until the position is filled.

-In order to be considered in the initial review, applications must be submitted prior to the date listed above.
+To be considered in the initial review, applications must be submitted before the date listed above.